Interpolating between pair-potential systems: Appendix

 \subsection{Simulation details}

 All simulations were performed using the GPU-optimized Molecular Dynamics code RUMD \cite{RUMD} using an $NVT$ integrator based on a leap-frog discretization of the Newtonian equation of motion coupled with a Nose-Hoover thermostat.
-Table \ref{tab:simdetails} lists the number of steps "Short sim" and "Long sim" indicated as vertical dashed lines in Fig. A1.
+Table \ref{tab:simdetails} lists simulation details including the number of steps "Short sim" and "Long sim" indicated as vertical dashed lines in Fig. A1 (see below).